 The very best Greek Village Salad or Horiatiki you will ever eat will be in a small, unassuming restaurant somewhere in the Mediterranean.
 Under a deep blue sky with the sun shining, plates of delicious mixed meze and lashings of local wine.
 There is something about sitting beside the deep blue of the dazzling Aegean sea that makes everything look and taste better.

 Of course, we can’t all dash off to Greece at the drop of a hat, so if you’re dreaming of a Greek island escape, why not travel with your tastebuds and whip up a Greek Village Salad for dinner tonight?

-It’s super easy to make a perfectly delicious Greek Village Salad at home, and this summery favourite is always welcome at my dinner table.
+It’s super simple to make a delicious Greek Village Salad at home, and this summery favourite is always welcome at my dinner table.
 Even in the cooler months, the gutsy flavours of a Greek style salad pair beautifully with all sorts of meals, so don’t just save it for summer!

 Is Greek Salad actually Greek?

 Well, yes and no!
 While this sort of salad has become known worldwide as a Greek speciality, similar combinations of ingredients can be found right through the Eastern Mediterranean and into the Balkans.
 From Turkish Çoban salatası or Shepherd’s Salad to Bulgarian or Croatian Shopska salad, the winning mixture of fresh tomatoes, cucumber, olives and salty cheese is hugely popular in many places.